How to Spend Three Days in Flagstaff, Arizona

 This article may contain referral links.
 Read our DISCLOSURE

 Are you looking for tips on how to spend 3 days in Flagstaff, Arizona?
-You’ve come to the right place!
+You’ve come to the right place for your Flagstaff itinerary.

-Teresa Otto shares her experience exploring Flagstaff.
+Wrtier and photographer, Teresa Otto, shares her experience exploring Flagstaff.
 This American Southwest city offers so much to see and do!

 Get ready for national monuments, delicious food and some celestial surprises.
 Find out more with Teresa’s tips for the perfect Flagstaff itinerary that you can do in 3 days.